marble/TYPO3CMS-TellMeSomethingAbout/Documentation/Topics/TypoScript.rst

    TypoScript is a notation used within TYPO3 to specify data structures.
    It can be compared to Json or Yaml.
 The main purpose of TypoScript is its role in page generation.
 TYPO3 first compile a very large array when a page is requested.
-It then follows predefined pattern to interprete the data in the array as tags ...
+It then follows predefined pattern to interpret the data in the array as tags ...

 Search